-To select which properties are shown in the Graph Editor
+Selecting which properties are shown in the Graph Editor

-Click the Show Properties button at the bottom of the Graph Editor, and select from the following options:
+Click the Choose Which Properties Are Shown button at the bottom of the Graph Editor, and select from the following options:

-• Show Selected Properties Displays selected properties in the Graph Editor.

-• Show Animated Properties Displays animated properties of selected layers in the Graph Editor.

-• Show Graph Editor Set Displays properties that have the Graph Editor toggle selected.
+- Show Selected Properties displays selected properties in the Graph Editor. - Show Animated Properties displays animated properties of selected layers in the Graph Editor. - Show Graph Editor Set displays properties that have the Graph Editor toggle selected.

-To select Graph Options in the Graph Editor
+To select graph options in the Graph Editor

-Click the Graph Options button at the bottom of the Graph Editor, and select from the following options:
+Click the Choose Graph Type And Options button at the bottom of the Graph Editor, and select from the following options:

-• Auto-Select Graph Type Automatically selects the appropriate graph type for a property: speed graphs for spatial properties (such as position), and value graphs for other properties.

-• Edit Value Graph Displays the value graph for all properties.

-• Edit Speed Graph Displays the speed graph for all properties.
+- Auto-Select Graph Type automatically selects the appropriate graph type for a property: speed graphs for spatial properties (such as position), and value graphs for other properties. - Edit Value Graph displays the value graph for all properties. - Edit Speed Graph displays the speed graph for all properties.

-• Show Reference Graph Displays the unselected graph type in the background for viewing only.
-(The gray numbers to the right of the Graph Editor indicate the values for the reference graph.)

-• Show Audio Waveforms Displays the audio waveform for any layer that has at least one property in the Graph Editor.

-• Show Layer In/Out Points Displays In and Out points of all layers that have a property in the Graph Editor.

-• Show Layer Markers Displays layer-time markers in the Graph Editor, if they exist.

-• Show Graph Tool Tips Toggles the graph tool tips on and off.

-• Show Expression Editor Shows or hides the expression editor field.

-• Allow Keyframes Between Frames Allows placement of keyframes between frames for fine-tuning animation.
+- Show Reference Graph displays the unselected graph type in the background for viewing only.
+(The gray numbers to the right of the Graph Editor indicate the values for the reference graph.) - Show Audio Waveforms displays the audio waveform for any layer that has at least one property in the Graph Editor. - Show Layer In/Out Points displays In and Out points of all layers that have a property in the Graph Editor. - Show Layer Markers displays layer-time markers in the Graph Editor, if they exist. - Show Graph Tool Tips toggles the graph tool tips on and off. - Show Expression Editor shows or hides the expression editor field. - Allow Keyframes Between Frames allows you to place keyframes between frames for fine-tuning animation.